Hista fabricii

 Hista fabricii is a moth in the Castniidae family.
 It is found in Brazil.
 It mainly occurs in the southern and south-eastern parts of the country, in areas of the Atlantic Forest.

 The length of the forewings is 34 mm for males and 42 mm for females.
-The forewings are dark brown with two or three hyaline (glassy) spots at the apex.
-The hindwings are reddish orange with an extradiscal spotband resembling a spiral.
 Adults are on wing from September to April.

 There are some records of larvae foraging in Tillandsia aeranthos, but the food plant is unknown.
-Pupation takes place in the ground at the base of trees covered with epiphytic Bromeliaceae.